BenLeeStuff/BenLeeStuff/README.md

-### Hi there 👋, Ben Lee
+### Hey there 👋, I'm Ben!
-#### Developer, Artist, Tutor & Skateboard Instructor
+#### At first I was a starving artist, then I taught myself to code.
+Now, I combine them.
+I'm no longer starving.

-Art and Coding are two of my passions.
-I love combining them to create unique user experiences.
+Art and coding are my two passions in life, and to me, their intersection is what defines an application.
+I love playing with art and code to make new user experiences and finding new and interesting ways to combine them.

 ## Apps I've Worked On

 <table>
   <tr>